By BeauHD from Slashdot's contrary-to-popular-belief department

 >Read Replies (0)

-By BeauHD from Slashdot's coming-soon department
+By BeauHD from Slashdot's where's-the-beef department

-By BeauHD from Slashdot's guilty-by-association department
+By BeauHD from Slashdot's fountain-of-youth department

 Scientists who discovered aging appears to be related to the stiffness of the environment where cells live have reversed the process in rat brain stem cells.
 Newsweek reports: Researchers studied oligodendrocyte progenitor cells (OPCs) in young and old rat brains, and found they were affected by stiffness in the organ caused by aging.
 These stem cells, meaning they can turn into other types of cell, are found in the central nervous system.
 Researchers studied oligodendrocyte progenitor cells (OPCs) in young and old rat brains, and found they were affected by stiffness in the organ caused by aging.
 These stem cells, meaning they can turn into other types of cell, are found in the central nervous system.